70% of doctors say COVID misinformation has negatively impacted patients’ health: poll

 The negative impacts of misinformation does not only impact the treatment of COVID-19 patients, the poll found.

-Nearly 80 percent of physicians said there is a somewhat or very large problem of misinformation about weight loss and dietary supplements.
+Nearly 80% of physicians said there is a somewhat or very large problem of misinformation about weight loss and dietary supplements.

-There is also a somewhat or very large problem with misinformation concerning mental health, according to 72 percent of physicians.
-Non-COVID-19 vaccines also face a problem with misinformation, 67 percent of the physicians said.
+There is also a somewhat or very large problem with misinformation concerning mental health, according to 72% of physicians.
+Non-COVID-19 vaccines also face a problem with misinformation, 67% of the physicians said.

 And just under half of physicians said there is a problem with misinformation about cancer and diabetes.